 - A clinical psychological evaluation (school-based, or psycho-educational evaluations, will not be accepted) dated within three years of this application;

 - The results from an intelligence evaluation, such as the WAIS-III, accompanied by subtest scores and a detailed, narrative report;

 - Results from achievement testing (for example, the Woodcock-Johnson Achievement and the Peabody Individual Achievement tests);

 - The most recent IEP or 504 Plan, if one is in place for a current student.

 - For students who have previous college experience: an unofficial transcript from that institution, or other documents that detail classes taken and grades earned.

 Each completed application will be reviewed thoroughly by staff to ensure all University and College Program requirements are met.
 Those applicants who do meet the requirements—and who have documentation that suggests The College Program may be a good fit for their specific needs—may be invited to campus for a face-to-face interview.
-Based upon that interview and the information gathered from the application process, some prospective students will be invited into The College Program at Marshall University.
+Based upon that interview and the information gathered from the application process, some prospective students will be invited into The College Program for Students with Autism Spectrum Disorder at Marshall University.
 Formal notification of the decision will be made by mail.